 Joann Dwyer has a keen interest in and an extensive understanding of anatomy.
 This, coupled with a profound sense of intuition, enables her to create a very healing massage session.
 Joann studied at the Finger Lakes School of Massage in Ithaca, New York in 2001.
 She is a New York Licensed massage therapist.

 Depending on an individual’s needs, Joann will blend massage techniques accordingly.
 She can draw upon Swedish, Deep Tissue, Reiki, Reflexology, Myofascial Release, Reflexology and Maternity massage.
 She is practiced in Sports and Hot Stone massage as well.
 In 2008, she was trained in the Rolf Method of Structural Integration.
 This is 10 session protocol that is focused on alignment of the body in gravity, which allows a greater sense of energy and pain relief.
 Joann uses this knowledge to inform her massage work as it provided a thorough understanding of the anatomy and the connections that create muscle/fascia tension.
 She has been described as working uniquely with a global understanding of the body and offering profound relief of repetitive strain.

-Last spring Joann travelled to Toronto, CA to learn a new bodywork technique.
+In 2017 Joann travelled to Toronto, CA to learn a new bodywork technique.
 It is stretch therapy for the fascia of our bodies.
 Much research is being done on the phenomenal health results for keeping this connective tissue that weaves throughout our body, healthy and open.

 Fascial Stretch Therapy (FTS) addresses the fascia directly, much like yoga but different in that more planes of motion are addressed while the joint capsules are being tractioned open.
 This is done with undulating movements and small efforts of resistance throughout the session.
 All this is done with no pain and creates an ideal release and stretch for the fascia.